 How Many Pedestrian Accidents Happen in Bakersfield?

-Over a five-year period, Bakersfield has recorded an average of 140 serious pedestrian accidents a year.
-2023 figures were, unfortunately, well above the average.
+Over a five-year period, Bakersfield has recorded an average of 128 serious pedestrian accidents a year.

 The busiest intersections in Bakersfield, like California Avenue and Union Avenue, carry plenty of danger for those on foot.

-- In fact, California’s Transportation Injury Mapping System (TIMS) recorded 11 serious pedestrian accidents along Union Avenue in 2023.
+- In fact, California’s Transportation Injury Mapping System GIS Map recorded 12 pedestrian collisions involving injury along Union Avenue in 2024.
+Those collisions resulted in at least three deaths.
+In 2023, the street was the scene of 11 serious pedestrian accidents.
 At least two of those incidents resulted in fatalities.

 Drivers coming up to wide intersections like Ming Avenue and Stine Road may not have their eyes on the lanes, not to mention the crosswalks where defenseless pedestrians may be crossing.
 There are other parts of the city where crosswalks are few and far between, and the ones that are in place feature faded paint and a lack of automated walk signs.

-- Bakersfield is the scene of around 22 tragic pedestrian deaths a year.
+- Bakersfield is the scene of, on average, 22 tragic pedestrian deaths a year.

 Bakersfield’s National Reputation for Pedestrian Dangers